iliterobotics/FRC-Robot-2019/README.md

     commands - Contains autonomous commands
-    hardware - Contains hardware classes that allow modules to interface with hardware loops - Contains high-frequency loops running on the robot modules - Contains the modules that control subsystems on the robot
+    hardware - Contains hardware classes that allow modules to interface with hardware loops - Contains high-frequency loops running on the robot modules - Contains the modules that us.ilite.common.lib.control subsystems on the robot
 ```

 ### Common